-After the dinner I put the seat on the sleeping position and took off my pajamas from the Lufthansa First Class (Trip Report) on.
-The seat, transformed into a 2.03 m long and 53 cm wide bed, offered plenty of space when lying down.
-The footwell was also generously dimensioned.
-A mattress or other bed linen, apart from the lined blanket and the pillow, which was already on my seat during boarding, were not offered.
+After dinner, I put the seat on the sleeping position and first class attracted my own Pajamas from Lufthansa.
+The seat turned to 2.03 m long and 53 cm wide bed offered plenty of space lying down.
+Also the leg room was generous.
+A mattress or other bedding, apart from the padded blanket and the pillow, which was already boarding in my seat, were not available.

 Air Canada Business Class in the Boeing 777-300ER – Entertainment

-Air Canada advertises that the 45.7cm screen is the largest on a North American airline.
-The control was possible via touch as well as via the hand controller in the storage compartment.
-This I could, just like Singapore Airlines in the A350 (Trip Report)as a second screen.
-The selection of films and series was extensive.
-A variety of on-demand content with German soundtrack was also offered.
-The interactive flight chart offered some nice features like the display of cockpit instruments.
+Air Canada advertises that the 45.7 cm diagonal screen is the biggest for a North American airline.
+The control was possible both the touch and the hand controller in the storage compartment.
+I could that, just as with Singapore Airlines in the A350 (Trip Report), as a second screen.
+The selection of movies and series was extensive.
+Had been offered a wide range of on-demand content with German sound track.
+The interactive ticket offered some nice features such as the display of the cockpit instruments.

 The sound quality of the distributed noise canceling headphones was fine.
 However, they were not distributed until after the start.
 This could have been due to the mess of the boarding.

 My only criticism of the in-flight entertainment is that Air Canada does not offer WLAN on the transatlantic route.
 Here are other airlines, e.g. at SAS in Premium Economy (Trip Report), are already one step ahead.